john-science/john-science.github.io/_drafts/2018-06-29-whats-a-haskell.md

 putStrLn "Hello, World!"
 {% endhighlight %}

-Hey, not bad so far.
-Simple and lightweight.
+Not bad: simple and lightweight, though `putStrLn` lacks elegance.

 ### Fibonacci Function

-Okay, I always start off by building a stupid function to calculate the Nth term in the Fibonacci series.
-No error-checking or safety, I'm just trying to get the flavor of the language.
+Okay, the first function I usually try to build in a new language calculates the Nth term in the Fibonacci series.
+Since I am just trying to get the flavor of the language I don't worry about overflow or performance issues here.

 Here it is in Stupid Python: